Victor-Danilov/xmonad/README.md

-# This are my XMonad configs
+# This is my XMonad configuration